yosephyne/yosephyne.github.io/content/portfolio/_index.md

 ---

 {{< lead >}}
-Projects and collaborations that shape my path.
+Projects and collaborations that define my path.
 {{< /lead >}}

 ---